serhankars/cheatsheets/mongodb.md

 db.movies.<b>getIndexes()</b>
 </pre>

-How to give a specific name to indexes in MongoDB?
+How to give a specific name to an index in MongoDB?
 ---------------------
 <pre>
 db.theaters.<b>createIndex</b>(